Static-site export

 SSE islandsnot emittedthe SSE <meta> is omitted at render time

-framework/ui.Banner styling surface) is injected so server-backed demos
+framework/ui.Banner component) is injected so server-backed demos

 read as intentionally inactive rather than broken.
 The dismissal persists